 I get it.
 Companies like automation and there probably is no going back.

 Going forward, more seniors will be perfectly fine using the web to schedule doctor appointments, check their financial statements, and order take-out.
-My teenager, who works for a pizza chain, tells me how much people at work hate answering the phone because it removes someone from the “make line.”
-Phone orders often take several minutes, while online orders simply pop up a large order screen.

-Too many phone trees expect too much from callers.
+But right now, many phone trees expect too much from callers.
 If hiring someone to answer the phone isn’t an option, businesses that rely on this technology can make a few changes that make them easier to live with:

 - Drop the long-winded menus

 - Use the same voice throughout the menu